florentchandelier/WealthManagement/RisksWarnings.md

 # Risk(s) and Warning(s)
-The risks described herein are not purported to be exhaustive. **Investment products and strategies are subject to risk, including possible loss of principal amount invested and therefore you should not invest money that you cannot afford to loose.**
+The risks described herein are not purported to be exhaustive. **Investment products and strategies are subject to risk, including possible loss of principal amount invested and therefore you should not invest money that you cannot afford to lose.**

-All performance claims on this web site about any investment strategy performance must be regarded as hypothetical.
+All performance claims on this website about any investment strategy performance must be regarded as hypothetical.
 There is often a vast difference between hypothetical results and real-life results achievable in an a real financial account, and real-life results are almost always vastly worse than hypothetical results.
 Simulated or hypothetical investment strategies, in general, are also subject to the fact that they are designed with the benefit of hindsight.
 No representation is being made that any account will or is likely to achieve profits or losses similar to these being shown.